 Does anyone lack wisdom?
-Solomon asked God for it in his dream, and the Book of James encourages us to do the same.
+Solomon asked God for it when the Lord visited him in a dream, and the Book of James encourages us to do the same.

-1 Kings 3 tells us of a time when Solomon demonstrated divine wisdom as he confronted a puzzling dilemma.
-Two women who lived alone in a house had recently given birth.
+1 Kings 3 tells of a time when Solomon demonstrated divine wisdom as he was confronted with a puzzling dilemma.
+Two women who lived alone in a house had recently given birth to babies.
 One child was born and lived, but the second child, born three days later, tragically died.
 The two babies were deceptively switched by the mother of the dead child, with the mother of the living being given the deceased one.
-She knew immediately that it was not hers.
+She immediately knew that it was not her own child.

-Both women came to the court of Solomon claiming to be the mother of the surviving child.
-As there were no witnesses and no proof, there was no clear way for Solomon to render appropriate justice.
+Both women came to the court of Solomon claiming to be the mother of the surviving baby.
+As there were no witnesses and no obvious proof which one was telling the lie, there was no simple way for Solomon to render appropriate justice.

 Solomon then asked for a sword and ordered that the child be cut in two, and each woman be given half.
 The mother of the living child was horrified and pleaded to give her child away rather than have it be killed, while the second mother thought that this would be a fair solution for all.